Jeff Deeter : Racing

 -

 Our serious training starts in early September.
-Our first runs in September are only about 4 miles long, but we build the miles up every week and by January the dogs should be able to run 60 miles with only short breaks for a couple minutes to eat a snack.
+Our first runs in September are only about 4 miles long, but we build the miles up every week and by January the dogs should be able to run for at least 60 miles with only short breaks for a couple minutes to eat a snack.
 The dogs run about four days a week, and have three days a week of rest or free play time.

 -